Frequently Asked Questions

 How much money should I bring?

 Portugal is still fairly cheap (except for the bigger cities such as Lisbon and Porto).
 As you book quite a full package in which your accommodation, food and activities are included you should only bring some pocket money for transportation (from and to the airport), coffee’s, drinks, snacks, the odd souvenir, your food on the day of arrival an check-out and last night’s dinner.
-We estimate that with 150 or 200 euros you will be fine for the week (unless you love buying surf-style clothes and surf gear).
+We estimate that with around 250 euros you will be fine for the week (unless you love buying surf-style clothes and surf gear or having lots of drinks).

 What kind of insurance should I take out?